TAKING CARE OF THE DETAILS TO HELP AUTHORS GET PUBLISHED

 Grad Student Freelancers (GSF) is dedicated to assisting authors with the more mundane and tedious tasks of the traditional or self-publishing process.
 Using our scholarly talents in research and writing, we assist authors in the areas of permissions, author/publisher research, and editing.

 Kelly Figueroa-Ray earned her Ph.D. in Religious Studies at the University of Virginia in the Scripture, Interpretation & Practice Program and is co-director of Grad Student Freelancers.
 She launched Grad Student Freelancers with co-founder Christopher Hoffmann in order to expand the work she has been doing with clients in the areas of permissions, agent/publisher research, and content editing.
 In addition, she has over eight years of experience working on book and archive projects and navigating the use and attribution of copyrighted material.
-In addition to working with Jane Friedman (The Business of Being a Writer, forthcoming in 2017), she has also worked with Charles Marsh (author of Strange Glory: A Life of Dietrich Bonhoeffer (2014)) and Vanessa L. Ochs (author of a “biography” of the Passover Haggadah, which will be part of a series of “biographies” of canonical texts to be published by Princeton University Press).
+In addition to working with Jane Friedman (The Business of Being a Writer, 2018), she has also worked with Charles Marsh (author of Strange Glory: A Life of Dietrich Bonhoeffer (2014)) and Vanessa L. Ochs (author of a “biography” of the Passover Haggadah, which will be part of a series of “biographies” of canonical texts to be published by Princeton University Press).
 To read some testimonials about Kelly's work, please click here.
 To find out more about Kelly's academic research, click here to see her professional portfolio.

 Christopher Hoffmann graduated from Harvard Divinity with a Masters in Theological Studies and is the co-founder and co-director of Grad Student Freelancers.
 He is trained in the historical approach to biblical texts.
 He has mastered a variety of languages from antiquity (such as Biblical & Rabbinic Hebrew, Aramaic, and Koine & Patristic Greek), historical-critical and other textual research tools, and communicating complex concepts in clear, precise terms.
 Christopher has always enjoyed helping others express their ideas in the best manner possible.
 After two years of doctoral work, he is leaving academia for the more stable world of freelancing.
 Christopher also enjoys cooking and the arcana of bicycle repair.